Overview

 Student Learning Outcomes

-• Students will demonstrate the ability to acquire, critically analyze, and present journalistic messages in an appropriate format using sound reasoning and journalistic principles.
+• Students will demonstrate the ability to acquire, critically analyze, and present journalistic messages in an appropriate digital format using sound reasoning and journalistic principles.

 • Students will demonstrate the ability to articulate and practice the values, ethics, laws, social responsibilities, and theoretical and methodological foundations of the profession.